kdwils/blog/content/posts/ci-and-argocd.md

 ### Organizing Applications

 I define my apps in a [separate repo](https://github.com/kdwils/homelab).
-This repo also contains manifests for critical infra related software for my cluster, such as `metallb`, `ingress-nginx`, or `cert-manager`.
+This repo also contains manifests for critical infra related software for my cluster, such as `metallb`, `ingress-nginx`, and `cert-manager`.
 Any new apps can simply be created under the /argocd/apps [overlay](https://github.com/kdwils/homelab/tree/main/apps) and they will be automagically sync to my cluster.

 For my needs, this setup works nicely as it is extremely simple to add new apps.
 Additionally, whenever I need to make a change I can simply push the new manifest to the homelab repo.